lonycell/grafana.v7/docs/sources/features/datasources/prometheus.md

 +++
-title = "Using Prometheus in Grafana" description = "Guide for using Prometheus in Grafana" keywords = ["grafana", "prometheus", "guide"] type = "docs" aliases = ["/docs/grafana/latest/datasources/prometheus"]
+title = "Using Prometheus in ThingSPIN" description = "Guide for using Prometheus in ThingSPIN" keywords = ["grafana", "prometheus", "guide"] type = "docs" aliases = ["/docs/grafana/latest/datasources/prometheus"]